 Here’s an important tip when doing your research—the dry weight, though very important, doesn’t provide a complete picture of the camper’s true weight.
 The dry weight doesn’t take into account things like full tanks, batteries, gear, food, and options like air conditioners, awnings, and solar panels that were installed after the camper was built.
 All of this extra water and gear in a pop-up probably weighs a good 500 pounds, so a pop-up with a dry weight of 1,800 pounds will actually weigh around 2,300 pounds fully loaded.
 This means you’ll need to have a truck with a payload rating large enough to handle the fully loaded weight of the camper, plus passengers and anything you have stored in the truck.
 Unfortunately, some truck camper companies and dealers aren’t honest in divulging this important fact to customers.
 Only the dry weight is often mentioned by sales people.
 Getting the correct information on weights when shopping for a truck camper is vital.
 Nothing is more important, which is why a trip to the scales is needed to ensure that you’re safe.

 In this article, we rank eight pop-up campers that can safely be hauled on a 3/4-ton truck.
 This size of truck includes the Ford F-250, the Ram 2500, and the Chevy 2500.
 So who makes the best pop-up truck camper for this size truck?
 That’s a great question.
 We looked at several factors to determine our camper rankings—cost, build quality, features, and tank capacities.
 In order to be ranked, each truck camper needed to meet two basic requirements.
 First, it needed to be a standard slide-in truck camper, no flatbeds or truck toppers allowed.
 Second, it needed to weigh less than 2,300 pounds, fully loaded, the typical payload rating for most 3/4-ton trucks on today’s streets.
 The eight campers that made the final cut offer the consumer a wide range of choices.
 Some fit on short-bed or long-bed trucks only, while others are versatile enough to fit on both.
 Some have wet-baths, others offer only a toilet and an outdoor shower.
 Significant differences between the campers are noted in the write-ups.
+Remember, you saw this comprehensive, well-researched list here first, well before Internet copycats with nearly identical lists publish theirs.
 So without further adieu, here are the Top 8 Pop-Up Truck Campers For 3/4-Ton Trucks:

 1. Outfitter Apex 8